MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Named Pipes connections fail because the user doesn't have permission to log in to Windows

 Refers to a permissions issue in Windows.
-For more information, see [Troubleshooting the Named Pipes connections issue in SQL Server](named-pipes-connection-fail-no-windows-permission.md).
+For more information, see [Named Pipes connections issue in SQL Server](named-pipes-connection-fail-no-windows-permission.md).

 ### Database is offline